The Nonprofit Guide to Email Strategy

 Whole Whale’s approach to nonprofit impact is anchored on building a list of people that want to hear from you via email.
 This list is best built through honest acquisition tactics executed online and through live events.
 Other digital efforts via organic social media, paid social advertising, or free in-kind advertising via the Google Ad Grant can then be used to amplify giving opportunities, or help to further grow your list.

 With email marketing, sometimes it can feel like you can make the horse drink, but you can’t bring it to the water: You have solid content and you’ve mastered email open rates, but you aren’t reaching a wider audience.
 So how do you grow your email list?
-Here’s our strategy on how to grow your email list — plus information on one of our favorite lead magnets, the content locker, and what to do once you receive a new email subscriber.
+First: We have the basics for all things email with our email marketing glossary.
+Then check out our strategy on how to grow your email list — plus information on one of our favorite lead magnets, the content locker, how to confirm your subscribers are human, and what to do once you receive a new email subscriber.

 Step 2: Keep Your Email List Clean